prakashankar39/Employee-Management-System/README.md

 # Project1: Employee Management System
-Fullstack CRUD application utilizing various technologies
+The Employee Management System allows you to add, update, view, and delete employees from the web application, which will be reflected in the database.

 # Role/Responsibilities
+- Created an Azure SQL database that holds employees' information.
-- Worked on projects using frontend technologies (HTML, CSS, and Bootstrap).
+- Developed using frontend technologies (HTML, CSS, and Bootstrap).
-- Worked on projects using backend technologies (Java, Spring, and Azure SQL).
+- Developed using backend technologies (Java, Spring, and Azure SQL).
 - Used Microsoft Azure for storing and managing data.
 - Utilized architectural pattern Model, View, and Controller.
+- Designed minimalistic webpages using Bootstrap.
 - Performed CRUD operations using Postman.
-- Users can able to  add, update, delete, and view the employee information.
+- Managed source control using Git version control.

 # Technologies:
   Frontend: